butnaruandrei/MOROCO/README.md

 - Moldavian => Romanian cross-dialect multi-class classification by topic: the task is to classify the samples written in the Romanian dialect into six topics, using a model trained on samples written in the Moldavian dialect
 - Romanian => Moldavian cross-dialect multi-class classification by topic: the task is to classify the samples written in the Moldavian dialect into six topics, using a model trained on samples written in the Romanian dialect

 The samples are preprocessed in order to eliminate named entities.
 This is required to prevent classifiers from taking the decision based on features that are not related to the dialect or the topics.
-For example, named entities that refer to city names in Romania or Moldova can provide clues about the dialect, while named entities that refer to politicians or football players names can provide clues about the topic.
+For example, named entities that refer to city names in Romania or Republic of Moldova can provide clues about the dialect, while named entities that refer to politicians or football players names can provide clues about the topic.
 For more details, please read the paper [1].

 #### Data Organization